35 years of teaching experience and over a million YouTube subscribers

-The need for a one-stop English-learning platform is now more apparent than ever.
+The need for an online English course is now more apparent than ever.
 There is a huge amount of self-study material on the Internet, ranging from very poor to outstanding.
-So many of you are beginning to be lost in the overwhelming maze of available lessons, not knowing what your weaknesses are, where to start, or where to go next.
+It is inevitable that those who want to learn English online are beginning to be lost in the overwhelming maze of available lessons.

-Anglo-Link's current mission is to provide English language students with a platform that is complete, structured, and easy-to-use.
-Using our testing system, you will be able to find the right place to start your studies, and then progress through the material step by step, and at your own pace, until you reach your English fluency goals.
+Anglo-Link's mission has now changed to providing English language students with an online self-study course that is personalised, complete, structured, and easy-to-use.
+Using our unique 'Study Plan Generator', you can create your personal study plan based on your specific preferences and needs, and then progress through the course step by step, until you have reached your English fluency goals.

-It is thanks to the support and feedback received from thousands of students all over the world that we have been able to transform Anglo-Link into a unique self-study platform.
-We hope that you will find it highly effective and enjoyable, and we rely on your continued support and feedback to make it increasingly better for you.
+It is thanks to the support and feedback received from thousands of students all over the world that we have been able to transform Anglo-Link into a unique self-study English course.
+We hope that you find it highly effective and enjoyable, and we rely on your continued support and feedback to make it increasingly better for you.

 Minoo has been an EFL teacher, teacher trainer, and course director for over 35 years.
 She has extensive experience in teaching both General and Business English to students of all ages, nationalities, and backgrounds.